Carnegie PhD Scholarships2021 entry

-- If you are selected for nomination, a link to the Carnegie Trust's online application portal with be emailed to you week commencing Monday 4 February.
+- If you are selected for nomination, a link to the Carnegie Trust's online application portal with be emailed to you in the week commencing Monday 8 February.

-- Case for support (description of the proposed research)
+- Case for support (detailed description of the proposed research)

 - Transcripts of your marks to date for undergraduate studies, and postgraduate studies if applicable.